Feature Tour

 • Type coercion happens at the boundary

-Query strings validate the same way with params_model — values are coerced ("5" becomes 5), defaults apply, repeated keys map to list fields, invalid queries get a 422, and the parameters appear in your OpenAPI spec:
+To validate the whole query string as a single model instead, use params_model — values are coerced, defaults apply, repeated keys map to list fields, invalid queries get a 422, and the parameters appear in your OpenAPI spec:

 class SearchParams(BaseModel):